All Episodes

 I can't tell you how fast my brain's working.

-I can't physically mouth articulate everything I'm thinking and I can't tell you how frustrated because I'm I'm thinking some some of the greatest stuff right now.
+And I can't tell you how frustrated because I'm thinking some of the greatest stuff right now.

 You just got to hang in with me.

-I mean, literally, this is uh one of those classic overload days, and I have become an expert at overload, at weeding out the unimportant, editing out the stuff that really doesn't matter, but today it's a veritable smorgasbord.
+And I have become an expert at overload, at weeding out the unimportant, editing out the stuff that really doesn't matter.

-It's a buffet, it's a gold mine out there.
+It's a gold mine out there.

 So just hang in there with me.

-AP did a fact-check story.
+AP did a fact check story.

-The original headline on this story, Obama pushes plans that flopped before.
+The original headline on this story, Obama Pushes Plans That Flopped Before.

 State-controlled media.